-Participation in the Partnership is open to all municipalities and federally recognized tribes in Maine.
+Participation in the Partnership is open to all municipalities and federally recognized tribes and unorganized territories in Maine.
 To join, a community must meet three criteria: adopting a resolution of commitment, completing a pair of self-assessments, and holding a community workshop to prioritize initial climate resilience and clean energy actions.

 Communities with a record of climate action may join the Partnership by reviewing past activities, completing the self-assessments, providing proof of a qualifying community workshop, and passing or amending a resolution.
 Communities yet to begin climate action can choose to complete these steps on their own but may find greater benefit in working with a service provider and neighboring communities to join the Partnership as a group.